antihax/goesi/esi/docs/ClonesApi.md

 > GetCharactersCharacterIdClonesOk GetCharactersCharacterIdClones(ctx, characterId, optional)
 Get clones

-A list of the character's clones  ---  This route is cached for up to 120 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/clones/)
+A list of the character's clones  ---  This route is cached for up to 120 seconds

 ### Required Parameters